hetima/hammerspoon-foundation_remapping/readme.md

 local remapper = FRemap.new()
 ```

-Constructor without option returns global remapper.
+Constructor without option returns global remapper.
 Remapping will be applied to any device.
 To apply only to a specific device, pass the `vendorID` and `productID` to the constructor.

 ```lua